openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/README-Integration-ios.md

 ### CocoaPods integration

-To download and integrate the Rendering module into your project using CocoaPods, add the following line to your project’s podfile:
+To download and integrate the Rendering Module into your project using CocoaPods, add the following line to your project’s podfile:

 ```
 pod 'prebid-mobile-sdk-rendering'